This case stopped the Queensland Government using baited drumlines to kill sharks in the Great Barrier Reef Marine Park.

 On the basis of this finding in particular, the AAT limited the SCP to non-lethal take of sharks (with exceptions for euthanasia of injured sharks caught on drumlines that could not be released).

 The Queensland Government appealed against the AAT’s decision on a number of alleged errors of law.
-The Full Court rejected all of these grounds and dismissed the appeal.
+In late 2019, the Full Court rejected all of these grounds and dismissed the appeal.

 Key documents